La Renaissance (barge): History

 In 1997, she was converted to a hotel barge and underwent another refit in 2006.
 She was purchased by European Waterways in 2007.
 She was then taken to a boatyard in Belgium for inspection, maintenance and modifications.
 The hull has two wear strips welded outside the chine which mean the hard wear of rubbing against lock walls will be absorbed by this sacrificial steel strip.

 Hotel barge

-The barge was renamed La Renaissance and began operations on the canals of western Burgundy and the upper Loire in May, 2008.
-She currently has 4 double cabins allowing her to carry up to 8 passengers.
+The barge was renamed Renaissance and began operations on the canals of western Burgundy and the upper Loire in May, 2008.
+She currently has four double cabins allowing her to carry up to eight passengers.
 She also has separate crew quarters.
 The crew of five consists of captain and pilot, deck hand and tour guide, master chef, housekeeper, and waiter.